-- e.
+- to the Servicer to request consideration for available foreclosure prevention alternatives; - e.
 Provides the Servicer's contact information for submitting a complete loan modification application, including the Servicer's toll-free number; and - f.
-Unless the form of letter is otherwise specified by investor directive or state law or the borrower is not eligible for an appeal under paragraph IV.G.3.a, states that if the borrower is contemplating or has pending an appeal of an earlier denial of a loan modification application, that he or she may submit a loan modification application in lieu of his or her appeal within 30 days after the Post Referral to Foreclosure Solicitation Letter. - E. Development of Loan Portals. - 1.
-Servicer shall develop or contract with a third-party vendor to develop an online portal linked to Servicer's primary servicing system where borrowers can check, at no cost, the status of their first lien loan modifications. - 2.
+Unless the form of letter is otherwise specified by investor directive or state law or the borrower is not eligible for an appeal under paragraph IV.G.3.a, states that if the borrower is contemplating or has pending an appeal of an earlier denial of a loan modification application, that he or she may submit a loan modification application in lieu of his or her appeal within 30 days after the Post Referral to Foreclosure Solicitation Letter.

+E. Development of Loan Portals.

+- 1. Servicer shall develop or contract with a third-party vendor to develop an online portal linked to Servicer's primary servicing system where borrowers can check, at no cost, the status of their first lien loan modifications. - 2.
 Servicer shall design portals that may, among other things: - a.
 Enable borrowers to submit documents electronically; - b.
 Provide an electronic receipt for any documents submitted; - c.
 Provide information and eligibility factors for proprietary loan modification and other loss mitigation programs; and - d.
 Permit Servicer to communicate with borrowers to satisfy any written communications required to be provided by Servicer, if borrowers submit documents electronically. - 3.
 Servicer shall participate in the development and implementation of a neutral, nationwide loan portal system linked to Servicer's primary servicing system, such as Hope LoanPort to enhance communications with housing counselors, including using the technology used for the Borrower Portal, and containing similar features to the Borrower Portal. - 4.
-Servicer shall update the status of each pending loan modification on these portals at least every 10 business days and ensure that each portal is updated on such a schedule as to maintain consistency. - F. Loan Modification Timelines. - 1.
-Servicer shall provide written acknowledgement of the receipt of documentation submitted by the borrower in connection with a first lien loan modification application within 3 business days.
-In its initial acknowledgment, Servicer shall briefly describe the loan modification process and identify deadlines and expiration dates for submitted documents.
+Servicer shall update the status of each pending loan modification on these portals at least every 10 business days and ensure that each portal is updated on such a schedule as to maintain consistency.

+F. Loan Modification Timelines.

+1. Servicer shall provide written acknowledgement of the receipt of documentation submitted by the borrower in connection with a first lien loan modification application within 3 business days.
+In

-Case 1:12-cv-00361-RMC Document 1-5-1 Filed034124122 Page 128 of 223
+Casse 1:12-cv-00361-RMC Document 1-3-1 Filteb034/24/122 Fixage 12/9 of 2328